 - Tools for better developer productivity

-Interactive and collaborative sessions are encouraged, as this is the style of learning and participation that has proven most successful at such events.
-Sessions can be tutorial based, with an emphasis on interaction and participant involvement, or workshop based, whether hands-on programming or paper-based, discussion-driven collaborative work.
+Interactive and collaborative sessions are encouraged, as this is the style of learning and participation that has proven most successful at these events.
+Sessions can be tutorial, with an emphasis on interaction and participant involvement, or workshops, whether hands-on programming or paper-based, discussion-driven collaborative work.

 Lectures focus on a practitioner’s ideas and experience with anything relevant to the C++ community.